Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ### Scenario 1

    - Source of Stimulus: Unknown attacker
-   - Stimulus: Request to view schedule of a specific student
+   - Stimulus: Request to view the schedule of a specific student
    - Artifact: Business Processor
    - Response: Unauthorized request detected
    - Measure: Each unauthorized request is detected, such requests are not processed.
    - Architecture: OK

-In current architecture, Business Processor is able to send API calls to authorize users, if authorization fails, the request will not be processed.
+In the current architecture, Business Processor is able to send API calls to authorize users, if authorization fails, the request will not be processed.

 ### Scenario 2